 Depending on the gravity of your periodontal disease, you may require several scaling and root planning visits to get things under control.
 A regular periodontal maintenance schedule must be kept up, as failure to do the same can lead to re-infection.

 Are you struggling with gum disease and looking for scaling and root planning near you?
-Call Designer Smiles FL today to book an appointment with our friendly and compassionate dentist.
+Call us today or book an appointment with our friendly and compassionate periodontist at Designer Smiles FL.